mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1084.
 Compilation times of components of the [pipeline build for master nightly](http://builds.mantidproject.org/view/Master%20Pipeline/) in static analysis tab (Ross)
 1085.
 Streamline pull-request builds (Martyn)
 1. Look at addressing issues shown up by [clang-tidy](http://builds.mantidproject.org/view/Static%20Analysis/job/clang_tidy).
 Someone needs to look through the issues and first prioritize what we look at, potentially see what the `autofix` can do for us.
 (Steve)
-   2. [cppcoreguidelines-pro-type-static-cast-downcast](https://github.com/mantidproject/mantid/compare/cppcoreguidelines-pro-type-static-cast-downcast) In some of these cases, we need to also check that `dynamic_cast` doesn't return `nullptr`.

 23. Top level code re-org decided at 2016 developer meetings [design](https://github.com/mantidproject/documents/pull/11) (Martyn)
 1. move functions currently using `boost::tokenizer` to `Mantid::Kernel::StringTokenizer` [#15285](https://github.com/mantidproject/mantid/issues/15285) (Anton)
   2. clang-tidy's `google-runtime-references` check may help us find more.